BNP Paribas Logo

 BNP Paribas Logo 2007-2009

-The redesign brought some minor changes in terms of composition.
-The logo designers tweaked the proportions of the lettering so that the letters no longer seemed unnaturally elongated.
+The redesign brought some minor changes to the composition.
+The logo designers tweaked the lettering’s proportions so the letters no longer seemed unnaturally elongated.
 A green square limited the free flight of the stars, and they turned white.
-Because of this, the graphic sign shifted to the left and was perceived separately from the text.
+As a result, the graphic sign shifted to the left and was perceived separately from the text.

 2009 – today